Adam-Thometz/Adam-Thometz/README.md

 ## About Me

 I am a software engineer specializing in frontend development based in New York City (originally from Brooklyn, now in the Bronx).
-I love building beautiful and functional web applications and learning more about different technologies.
+I love building beautiful and functional web applications and letting my creativity shine through code.
+I'm also passionate about uplifting other developers and sharing my knowledge.

 As a former music and special education teacher, I care about and work toward accessibility and ease of use in my applications, as well as creative and divergent approaches to solving problems.
-I'm also passionate about uplifting other developers and sharing my knowledge.

 Outside of my professional pursuits, I enjoy...
-🎶 music production
-🥘 cooking
-🪴 plants
-👊🏼 kung fu
-🎮 video games
-📈 playing the stock market
+🎶 *music production*: I've been playing music since I was a teen, mainly piano, synths, and messing around with Logic Pro.
+I like making electronic music that sounds like progressive rock.
+Learning Sonic Pi now that I can code.
+🥘 *cooking*: Italian, Arab, Asian, burgers, vegan, you name it.
+🪴 *gardening*: My fiancee and I grew a jungle in our apartment during lockdown.
+One of my goals is to create an app that tells me when to water my plants.
+🥋 *martial arts*: I did tae kwon do in my teens and karate in my 20s.
+I switched to kung fu because I stopped enjoying the competitiveness of karate.
+🎮 *video games*: Just got a Nintendo Switch recently.
+Addicted to Super Smash Bros.
+Ultimate.
+📈 *playing the stock market*: New hobby to explore financial literacy.
+I bought a few shares recently and I'm just sitting on them now

 I also have two pets, 🐈 Milo and 🦎 Unity.
 [I made an app whose sole purpose is to tell me what to feed Unity](https://github.com/Adam-Thometz/Reptifeed)

-Check me out elsewhere on the internet:
+### Internet Presence
 [![portfolio](https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=&logoColor=white)](https://adamthometz.com)
 [![linkedin](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/adam-thometz)
 [![soundcloud](https://img.shields.io/badge/SoundCloud-FF3300?style=for-the-badge&logo=soundcloud&logoColor=white)](https://soundcloud.com/this-is-psychic-hamster)

 ### Current pursuits:
 - Building Art Buddy ([see this repo](https://github.com/Adam-Thometz/Art-Buddy))
-- Maintaining Devs 4 Devs, a Slack-based community only for junior developers
+- Maintaining Devs 4 Devs, a Slack-based community only for junior developers ([fill out this form if you'd like to join.](https://forms.gle/75NJzYQcYc94V7Jz9) We have regular meetups!)
 - Freelance work
-- Learning Sonic Pi
 - Looking for full-time software engineering work

 ## Tech Stack